mishatron/dart_extensions/README.md

 `toSet` - Convert iterable to set.
 `intersect` - Returns a set containing all elements that are contained by both this set and the specified collection.
 `subtract` - Returns a set containing all elements that are contained  by this collection and not contained by the specified collection.
 `union` - Returns a set containing all distinct elements from both collections.
+`countWhere` - Returns count of elements that matches the given predicate.

 ### List extensions